- Skin Conditions

 The MOHS Surgical Procedure:

 The area to be treated is cleansed, marked and injected with a local anesthetic.
 Dr. Beer will then remove the visible cancer, along with a thin margin of surrounding skin tissue.
-This procedure takes only a few minutes~ A temporary dressing is then applied and you will be guided to a private waiting room to relax while the slides are prepared.
+This procedure takes only a few minutes~ A temporary dressing is then applied and you will be guided to a post-operative waiting room to relax while the slides are prepared.
 The slide preparation time will take at least 45 minutes, during which Dr. Beer will carefully examine the entire skin tissue under a microscope.
 If any residual cancer is found within the skin tissue removed, you will be guided back to your room, and Dr. Beer will remove additional tissue only in the area where cancer is still present.

 This procedure may be repeated several times during your visit, depending on how deep or wide the cancer remains.
 Most patients are "cleared" within 1-2 tissue removals or stages.
 When the site is free of cancer, Dr. Beer will repair the skin.
 Usually the entire procedure lasts 3-4 hours.